Rule 1: Set Yourself Up for Success

 Hip, Knee, Ankle and Foot Patients

 Avoid compression activities such as running, jumping, squatting, supine leg press, or pivoting for two to three months to allow the cells to settle.
 Pain is your guideline.
 Walking, elliptical, swimming, yoga, and Pilates are ideal exercises early in the recovery stage.
 You may resume light running and short distance running, ideally on soft terrain in weeks 6–8.
 Gradually increase your distance in weeks 8–12.
 You may start easy hiking in week 8 as long as there is no pain or swelling.
-Consider some physical therapy to strengthen knees and hips, and to support the joints.
+Consider some physical therapy to strengthen knees and hips, and to support the joints we offer this on-site and it may be a recommended as a part of your treatment.
 Ideally, you should exercise to stabilize the entire lower extremity (hip, knee, ankle and foot).

 No golf (except chip and putt) for two months.
 Be very careful with rotational load on the spine.
 In the early stages of healing (weeks 1–8), you will want to work hard on increasing your core strength, especially abdominal obliques and QL muscles for spinal support with rotation.
 For months 2–3: minimal golf (no more than nine holes, once a week) and avoid over-rotation of neck and spine.
 Let the stem cells heal your discs/knee/shoulder/hip.
 During months 4–5, slowly work up to a few nine-hole games per week.
 After six months, take the next few months to slowly progress to 18 holes.
 Work on your swing to abbreviate over-rotation.
 Consider some lessons with a golf pro to change bad habits with your swing.
 Remember, almost everyone on the PGA senior tour has had lumbar surgery.
 Avoid surgery of your own with gentle, short swings.
 Strengthen abdominal obliques and spinal rotators to protect your spine during the forceful rotation activity of swinging a golf club.